Think back to when you were 5 years old.

-Setting goals can start anytime.
+Setting goals can start at any time.
 It doesn’t have to be just at the new year.
 Starting on April 8 so you can finish by August 23 is perfectly fine.
 Don’t put your goals off.
 Don’t say that you’re going to start doing something “tomorrow.”
 You can’t do anything about tomorrow.
 But you can do something about today.

 One goal that the majority of people have is to manage their money better.
 We have just the tool to help you . . . and it's free!
 Meet EveryDollar, Dave's free budget tool.
 It's way easier than pen and paper.
 See it for yourself.